 Gene therapy: different methods of delivering drug genes to cells

-Drug genes are brought into the cells by carriers, also known as “vectors”.
-These vectors are virus components, used for their ability to penetrate into the cell.
-The viruses most commonly used are AAV (Adeno-Associated Virus) or lentiviral vectors.
+Drug genes are delivered into the cells by carriers, also known as “vectors”.
+These vectors are components of viruses, used for their ability to penetrate into the cell.
+The most commonly used viruses are AAVs (adeno-associated viruses) and lentiviral vectors.

-A major challenge in gene therapy is precisely and efficiently targeting vectors to diseased cells and tissues.
+One of the major challenges of gene therapy is to target the vectors precisely and effectively to the diseased cells and tissues.

 Several techniques are used.
 Certain pathologies, of the blood mainly, can be treated ex vivo: stem cells are taken from the blood or the bone marrow, the functional gene is added to them in the laboratory, then the corrected cells are reinjected into the body, where they will multiply.
 For pathologies such as myopathies, the preferred technique involves injecting the gene in vivo, or directly into the body or the organ to be treated.